Esconine/NightLight-Linux/README.md

 ## Uninstallation

-If you want to uninstall the Night Light and all its dependencies run in terminal:
+If you want to uninstall the Night Light and all its dependencies run in the terminal:

 ```
 sudo pacman -Rns nightlight-desktop-bin nightlight-desktop-bin-debug && rm -rf ~/NightLight-Linux